FlyJingFish/AndroidAOP/docs/getting_started.md

 androidAop.reflectInvokeMethod.static = true // Set to true to simulate non-reflective situations.
 If not set, the default value is true.
 ```
 !!! note
-    1.Reflection execution of the facet method will speed up packaging <br>
+    1. `androidAop.reflectInvokeMethod` is set to true to reflect the execution of the section method, which will speed up the packaging speed.
+If it is set to false, the secondary compilation speed is basically the same as the reflection speed. <br>
-    2.Please note that when `androidAop.reflectInvokeMethod.variantOnlyDebug` is set to true, the release package will ignore the setting of `androidAop.reflectInvokeMethod = true` and automatically not reflect, and there will be no such effect when it is set to false (if not set, the default is false) <br>
+    2. Please note that when `androidAop.reflectInvokeMethod.variantOnlyDebug` is set to true, the release package will ignore the setting of `androidAop.reflectInvokeMethod = true` and automatically not reflect.
+If it is set to false, there will be no such effect (default false if not written) <br>
-    3.`androidAop.reflectInvokeMethod.static` is set to true to simulate the non-reflective situation and take into account the compilation speed of reflection.
-If it is not written, the default value is true.
-If you want to use reflection, it is recommended to set this to true <br>
+    3. `androidAop.reflectInvokeMethod.static` is set to true to simulate the non-reflective situation and take into account the compilation speed of reflection.
+If it is not written, the default is true.
+If you want to use reflection, it is recommended to set this to true.
+Set it to false for pure reflection <br>
-    4.In versions 1.8.7 and above, the speed of secondary compilation has been optimized to be basically the same as the speed of enabling reflection.<br>
-    **5. `androidAop.reflectInvokeMethod.variantOnlyDebug` is only valid for Android libraries, not for Java or Kotlin libraries**
+    4. **`androidAop.reflectInvokeMethod.variantOnlyDebug` is only valid for Android libraries, not for Java or Kotlin libraries**

 <img src="/AndroidAOP/svg/five.svg#only-light" align = "center" />
 <img src="/AndroidAOP/svg/five_dark.svg#only-dark" align = "center" />